v-raya/CANS_API/README.md

 ## Testing

-### Integration testing
+### Functional testing
-To run Integration tests set "api.url" and "perry.url" properties to point to environment host.
-Use gradle integrationTest task.
+To run Functional tests set "api.url" and "perry.url" properties to point to environment host.
+Use gradle FunctionalTest task.
 In this case token will be generated for default test user, so it's possible to test environment with Perry running in dev mode.

 ### Smoke Testing
-Smoke test suite is part of integration tests.
-Set api.url, use gradle smokeTestSuite task.
+Smoke test suite is part of Functional tests.
+Set "api.url", use gradle smokeTestSuite task.
 Smoke test endpoint is not protected by Perry.